pgmarco11/event-speakers-videos/README.md

-# tribe-event-videos-speakers
+# event-speakers
-Legacy plugin to Add Speakers and Videos to the Event Calendar Plugin
+plugin to Add Speakers and Videos to a specific event in the Event Calendar Plugin